kiran-foundation/website/src/content/donation/memberShip.md

     paragraph: " Support our cause with a yearly donation of 1Lakh or a monthly donation of 10K."
 cardThirdData:
     heading: " Donate a laptop to support Students"
-    paragraph: "Donate a laptop to support ducational initiatives."
+    paragraph: "Donate a laptop to support educational initiatives."
 cardFourthData:
     heading: " Sponsor a Student for One Year"
     paragraph: " Sponsor a student for one year and provide them with educational resources."